NeVeSpl/NTypewriter/readme.md

 Ntypwriter does not listen for changes in your custom config file with custom functions.
 The Config file is read only once when you open a new editor window in VS. This will be changed in the future, but is not a priority.

-Not all built in scriban functions are available in templates.
+Not all built in Scriban functions are available in templates.

 ### Change log